Chorus/DynamicsDocs/docs/Overview/Dashboards.md

 Dashboards in the system include:

-- **Authorization Workflow** - View count of authorization workflows per status.
+- **Opportunity Dashboard** - View monthly progress based on opportunities opened per month per business unit or referral channel.
+[Learn more about the opportunity dashboard](../CRM/Opportunity.md/#opportunity-dashboard).
+- **Authorization Workflow** - View authorization workflows at each stage, so you can efficiently work through assessments to assign, overdue assessments, assessments to review, authorizations to request, and more.
+[Learn more about the authorization workflow dashboard](../CRM/AuthWF.md/#auth-workflow-dashboard).
+- **Intake Efficiency** - View the average days per stage of specific CRM workflows and measure improvement over time.
+[Learn more about the Intake Efficiency dashboard](../CRM/IntakeEfficiency.md).
+- **Patient Documents Dashboard** - View expired/expiring patient documents.
+[Learn more about the Patient Documents dashboard](../Patients/PatientDocuments.md/#patient-documents-dashboard).
 - **Authorizations Dashboard** - View count of authorizations per payer, business unit, or expiring month.
-- **Opportunity Dashboard** - View count of opportunities per status.
 - **Qualifications Dashboard** - View expired/expiring practitioner qualifications, qualifications per status reason, practitioners per qualification, and insurance plan benefit required qualifications.
+[Learn more about the Qualifications dashboard](../Practitioners/Qualifications.md/#qualifications-dashboard).
 - [RCM Dashboards](../RCM/RCMDashboards.md)

  <img src ="/img/dashboards.png " width="650"/>